dishq/dishq-php-client/README.md

 - A minimum of PHP 5.3 is required

-Then, run `composer update`.
-If you are not using composer, download the latest release from [the releases section](https://github.com/razorpay/razorpay-php/releases).
-**You should download the `dishq-php-client.zip` file**.

 After that include `DishqClient.php` in your application and you can use the API as usual.